Succinic semialdehyde dehydrogenase deficiency

 The typical clinical presentation of fatty acid oxidation disorders with episodes of fasting-induced vomiting, lethargy, and coma with hypoketotic hypoglycemia is rarely seen in patients with SCAD deficiency.
 If these features are present, the following diseases must be considered in the differential diagnosis: plasma membrane carnitine transporter defect, carnitine palmitoyltransferase I/II deficiencies, acylcarnitine translocase deficiency, MCAD deficiency, very long-chain acyl-CoA dehydrogenase deficiency (VLCADD), long-chain 3-hydroxyacyl-CoA dehydrogenase deficiency (LCHADD), trifunctional protein deficiency, 2,4-dienoyl-CoA-reductase deficiency, HMG synthase deficiency, HMG lyase deficiency, and glutaric aciduria type II.
 Other inborn errors of metabolism presenting with hypoglycemia and coma are organic acidurias (usually associated with more severe acidemia than fatty acid oxidation disorders) and disorders of galactose or fructose metabolism (galactosemia, hereditary fructose intolerance, fructose-1,6-bisphosphatase deficiency).
 Most, but not all, of these diagnoses can be differentiated by quantitative organic acid analysis.

-Ethylmalonic encephalopathy.
 No specific effective treatment for ethylmalonic encephalopathy is known.

-Maternal illness of a SCAD-deficient fetus during pregnancy has been reported (04).
-Bok and colleagues reported a mother of a patient with SCAD deficiency who developed a hemolysis-elevated liver enzyme-low platelet (HELLP) syndrome while pregnant with the affected child (05).
-The patient was homozygous for the inactivating 1138C>T mutation.
+Maternal illness attributed to a SCAD-deficient fetus during pregnancy has been reported (04).
+The mother of a patient with SCAD deficiency developed a hemolysis-elevated liver enzyme-low platelet (HELLP) syndrome while pregnant with the affected child (05); the patient was homozygous for the inactivating 1138C>T mutation.
 This is the first report that SCAD deficiency may be related to maternal HELLP syndrome, as it is reported for long-chain 3-hydroxyacyl-dehydrogenase (LCHAD) deficiency.
-Prenatal diagnosis can be performed by reverse transcription polymerase chain reaction (RT-PCR) for ethylmalonic encephalopathy (17).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Dr. Hoffmann of the University Center for Child and Adolescent Medicine in Heidelberg has no relevant financial relationships to disclose.
+Dr. Lanska of the University of Wisconsin School of Medicine and Public Health and the Medical College of Wisconsin has no relevant financial relationships to disclose.

 See ProfileNearly 3,000 illustrations, including video clips of neurologic disorders.